Ways to Give

 The University of Illinois Foundation provides a variety of mechanisms for you to ensure the continued success and traditions of excellence that are the hallmarks of our department.

 Online gifts are the easiest and most common way that our alumni support our programs and facilities.
-You may make a gift now using our online giving form.

 Give By Mail